SmartinfoLogiks/sysops-agent-gen2/README.md

-# sysops-agent-gen2
+# SysOPS Agent Gen2

-SysOPS Agent Gen2 Repository for downloading assets
+SysOPS Agent Gen2 Repository contains downloadable assets for your device.
+It is used by SysOPS platform to manage and monitor your digital assets like servers, pc, devices, etc.